gitnacho/docs/docs/ui/theme.md

 </BottomNavigation>
 ```

-> **Note:** There are some conceptual differences in the way the tab based controls are looking on Android and iOS.
+> **Note**: There are some conceptual differences in the way the tab based controls are looking on Android and iOS.

 ## BEM classes